yogin16/yogin16.github.io/resume.md

 # Experience
 - [Sprinklr](https://www.sprinklr.com/), Associate Director (May 2017 - Present)
-    - Developing and owning one more Sprinklr's core product line: Collaboration which features end to end encryption and real time communication, using Erlang's mqtt broker.
+    - Developing and owning one more Sprinklr's core product line: Collaboration which features real time communication, using Erlang's mqtt broker.
     - Engaging with customers and customer-facing teams with new feature requests and technical assistance on user experience issues.
     - Responsible for hiring and mentoring team, helping peers grow, delivering quality product, and ensuring code quality.
 - Sprinklr, Senior Product Engineer (May 2015 – May 2017)